 Conjunctivitis

-This inflammation of the thin membrane covering the inner surface of the eyelids and the white part of the eye is known as conjunctivitis (pink eye).
+The inflammation of the thin layer covering the inner surface of the eyelids and the white part of the eye is known as conjunctivitis (pink eye).
 It is one of the most common eye infections in newborns.

 There are many causes of conjunctivitis in babies, including bacteria, viruses, allergens, or irritants.
 In some cases, babies can acquire conjunctivitis during delivery if the mother has a sexually transmitted infection such as chlamydia or gonorrhea.

-Conjunctivitis symptoms in newborns include redness of the eyes, swelling of the eyelids, newborn eye discharge, and sensitivity to light.
-Treatment options are antibiotic eye drops or ointments, antiviral medication, or steroid eye drops depending on the underlying cause of the condition.
+Conjunctivitis symptoms in newborns are redness of the eyes, swelling of the eyelids, newborn eye discharge, and sensitivity to light.
+Treatment options are antibiotic eye drops or ointments, antiviral medication, or steroid eye drops depending on the root cause of the condition.

 Strabismus

 Strabismus is a condition in which the eyes do not align properly.
 This causes one eye to look straight ahead while the other eye turns inward, outward, upward, or downward.
-There are a number of factors that cause strabismus, including muscle imbalances, neurological problems, or refractive errors.
+There are a number of factors that cause strabismus in children, including muscle imbalances, neurological problems, or refractive errors.

 Newborns with strabismus may have eye problems such as difficulty focusing their eyes.
 Or they may have a "lazy eye" that does not move in tandem with the other eye.
 Treatment options for strabismus include corrective lenses, eye patches, and vision therapy.